KourpidisParis/PHP-INSTAGRAM-CLIENT/README.md

 # Instagram Client

-A simple PHP client for Instagram Basic Display API.
+A simple PHP client for InstagramAPI.

 ## Setup with Docker